 "They are from the Bruk Islands," the Captain said.

-"Do my eyes see truly--that a tall man's head is not even as high as their armpits?"
+"Do my eyes see truly--that a tall man's head is not even as high as

 "Verily.
 And your head would scarcely reach the stomach of those furry, green-skinned ogres," quipped an archer, coaxing chuckles from his companions.

 Turgar's bowstring was still dry inside his small wine bladder.
 But another archer nocked an arrow, aimed at one of the giant warriors below, and let fly.

 Such shots were ill-advised in downpours like this.
 The rain distorted the vanes and caused erratic trajectories, as it did with this arrow, which flew so wide of its mark as to cause scornful laughter from its intended target.